Florida police under fire as video of Black man punched, dragged by deputies during traffic stop goes viral - Local News 8

 What videos show

-New police bodycam video released Monday shows McNeil, 22, opening his car door to speak to an officer, who tells him he was pulled over for driving without his headlights or seatbelt on.
+Police bodycam video released Monday shows McNeil opening his car door to speak to an officer, who tells him he was pulled over for driving without his headlights or seat belt on.
+Florida law states drivers must use seat belts while operating a car and use headlights from sunset to sunrise and in cases of rain, smoke or fog.

 “It’s daylight, I don’t need the lights.
 And it’s not weather – it’s not raining,” McNeil says in the video.